Mission and History

-The mission of the Glen Ellyn Public Library is to serve the community as a vibrant center for information, learning and discovery.
+“More Than Books” is not just a catchy tag line—it’s a statement about our library and the value we provide to our community.
+The mission of the Glen Ellyn Public Library is to serve the community as a vibrant center for accurate information, robust learning, and personal discovery.

-The Glen Ellyn Public Library serves a community of over 27,000 people and is located about 20 miles west of the city of Chicago.
-Currently, the library holds over 220,000 items including books, magazines, DVDs and CDs.
-The library, also, subscribes to over four dozen online databases and conducts programs and events for all ages.
+The Glen Ellyn Public Library serves a community of over 27,000 people and is located about 20 miles west of Chicago.
+Currently, the library holds over 220,000 items, including books, magazines, DVDs, and CDs.
+It also subscribes to over four dozen online digital resources and conducts programs and events for all ages.

 The first glimmerings of a public collection of reading materials for the community began in 1881 with the sale of 100 books by an agent of Harper Brothers Publishing Company to twenty citizens of Danby (one of several early names, along with Prospect Park, given to the area) for $100.
 The first known home for these materials was on the basement shelves of the First Congregational Church, where they were tended to by The Library Association of Prospect Park.